kylehodgson/thermo/README.md

 switching smart plugs off an on; particurlarly when those smart plugs are controlling infrared panel heaters or other inexpensive, safe, electrical heating devices.

+A jumbo epic sized user story might go something like this:

+> As a human concerned with climate change that lives in or otherwise frequents a building heated with natural gas (or oil, or anything that burns),
+> I would like a system that can turn safe space heaters (usually an infrared panel) in rooms where people are (often bedrooms),
+> So that I can turn off the heat to areas of the space not being used and avoid burning stuff,
+> Until I get a heat pump.

 # Install and Run

 ## Using bash and Raspian...